Prospective Degree Student

 The Prospective Degree Student (PDS) program provides an opportunity for an individual whose previous high school and/or college work does not qualify for admission as a degree-seeking student to enroll in undergraduate courses.

-- Students who are at least five years beyond high school graduation, have completed some college coursework and have not been enrolled in college for at least two years.
+To be eligible for the PDS program students must be at least five years beyond high school graduation (or beyond last high school attendance for applicants with a GED) or are at least five years beyond high school graduation, have completed some college coursework and have not been enrolled in college for at least two years.

 Students in this category are subject to the following policies: